 After being asked that question, I decided to document an entire day’s worth of things I did as a full time mom.
 So that just in case I was asked that question again, “What did you do all day?”
 I’d be ready with a litany of answers.
 So, here we go!

-6:32-7:02 am: Rugged yells coming from the boys’ room pulls me out of a charming dream where my teen keep falling out.
+6:32-7:02 am: Yelling from the boys’ room pulls me out of a charming dream.
 The baby has pooped “a big one” as my four-year-old informs me and is “painting his bed” with it.
 I grab the Lysol and get to work.

-9:01-11:55am: Drove two kids to school, but had to escort them inside in my pajamas(!) in order to tell Ms. K about the lost water bottle eco system.
+9:01-11:55am: Drove two kids to school, but had to escort them inside in my pajamas(!) in order to tell Ms. K about the lost homework.
 Came home.
 Wiped up spilled milk and remnants from breakfast while the two babies dumped blocks all over the living room.
 Was just about to load the dishes when baby E fell off the ottoman and started to scream.
-Just then, Lily has to go potty NOW, where we find the aforementioned water bottle eco system bobbing up and down in the toilet.
+Simultaneously, Lily has to go potty NOW, where we find the aforementioned science homework in the toilet.
 After that, I pick up all the blocks and look up just in time to realize I’ve got to go get Johnny from Kindergarten!
 Where did the time go?

 4:00-When You Got Home: While I whip dinner together, the kids are all in the play room having a blast and making an epic mess.
 I chop, mix, saute, and carefully plunk down a rotund baked potato and load it with the works.
 Two seconds later, I hear the garage door open and you walk in the door.
 I breath a sigh of relief, happy I got dinner on the table and that all four children are still alive.
 I see your eyes unintentionally dart to the dishes in the sink and for the fourth time I wonder, Didn’t I just clean that?
 I then turn to see the dirty counters, cluttered with cutting boards, mixing bowls, and chopped vegetable particles.
 I think of the epic mess of a playroom and the laundry explosion upstairs.